nyakaspeter/Raven-Torrent/README.md

 # White Raven Server

-**White Raven Server is a REST-like API controlled torrent client application to find movies and tv shows from various sources and stream them over http connection.
-Mainly created for [White Raven](https://github.com/silentmurdock/whiteraven), which is a torrent player application for Samsung Smart TV E, F, H series.**
+**This repo is a fork of [White Raven Server](https://github.com/silentmurdock/wrserver) by Murdock.
+White Raven Server is a REST-like API controlled torrent client application to find movies and tv shows from various sources and stream them over http connection.
+Mainly created for [White Raven](https://github.com/nyakaspeter/White-Raven), which is a torrent player application for Samsung Smart TV E, F, H series.**

 ## HTTP API Functions